-Under the lease agreement with CFRS Realty Holding Corporation, the holding corporation formed jointly by the Retirement Boards to take ownership of the building, effective September 19, 2005, the City of Fresno Employees and City of Fresno Fire and Police Retirement Boards and their staff occupy approximately 7,900 square feet of the second floor of the renovated building at 2828 Fresno Street, Fresno, California.
-The term of the lease is ten years with an option for two additional five year The first five (5) year extension was extensions. exercised effective September 1, 2015.
+Under the lease agreement with CFRS Realty Holding Corporation (the Corporation), the holding corporation formed jointly by the Retirement Boards to take ownership of the building, effective September 19, 2005, the City of Fresno Employees and City of Fresno Fire and Police Retirement Boards and their staff occupy approximately 7,900 square feet of the second floor of the renovated building at 2828 Fresno Street, Fresno, California.
+The term of the lease is ten years with an option for two additional five year extensions.
+The first five (5) year extension was exercised effective September 1, 2015.
 On March 1, 2020, the Corporation amended the lease with the Retirement Boards.
-The amended lease agreement establishes the Retirement Boards as the sole tenant of the second floor, approximately 10,760 square feet.
+The amended lease agreement establishes the Retirement Boards as the sole tenant of the second floor, a total of 11,784 rentable square feet, consisting of 10,426 net square feet in the premises and 1,358 square feet in common area.
 The amendment also exercises the second five (5) year lease extension.
-As of June 30, 2020, the Systems share equally a base rent of \$18,846 per month, which is \$1.75 per square foot per month, triple net.
-For the fiscal year ended June 30, 2019, the Systems equally shared a base rent of \$13,635 per month, which is \$1.73 per square foot per month, triple net.
+As of June 30, 2021, the Systems share equally a base rent of \$19,223 per month, which is \$1.63 per square foot per month, triple net.
+For the fiscal year ended June 30, 2020, the Systems equally shared a base rent of \$18,846 per month, which is \$1.60 per square foot per month, triple net.